jargonized/sky130RTLDesignandSynthesisWorkshop/README.md

 # 3. Decoding Library Files

+Lib file is a short form of Liberty Timing file.
+Liberty syntax is followed to write a .lib file.
+LIB file is an ASCII representation of timing and power parameter associated with cells inside the standard cell library of a particular technology node.
+Lib file is basically a timing model file which contains cell delay, cell transition time, setup and hold time requirement of the cell.
+So Lib file basically contains timing and electrical characteristics of a cell or macros.
+Lib file is generated and provided to ASIC designer by a standard cell library vendor or Foundry if the foundry provides a standard cell library.

+The process corner refers to the variation into fabrication parameters used to apply during integrated circuit design to the semiconductor wafer.
+Inconsistency during design and deviation of voltage and temperature during its operation widens the worst-case margin and significantly degrades the performance.

+Process variations (in CMOS technology) - Slownslowp, FastnFastp, SlownFastp, FastnSlowp, Typical

+Best case scenario - Quick process, maximum voltage and lowest temperature.

+Worst case scenario - Slow process, low voltage and high temperature.

+Standard library cells can be better understood by analysing it's corresponding verilog model.

 ## 3.1 Lab 4 - Analysing .lib file

 | ![Initial lines of .lib file](docs/Day02/1.png) |